 - Register your event on well-known homebrewing or beer-focused websites, and on locally-focused beer blogs.

-- Promote the official 2019 Big Brew recipes so that your brewers can plan ahead.
+- Promote the official 2020 Big Brew recipes (coming soon) so that your brewers can plan ahead.

 - Send a second message to your email contacts reminding them to participate